clublettreurs/cure-script/config/docs/en/70-かける-かかる-all-purpose-japanese-explained.md

 ![](../media/image871.webp)

-Now also, with making a telephone call, we say <code>電話をかける</code>, which is making a telephone call, or <code>電話がかかる</code>, which means receiving a telephone call -- <code>the telephone hangs itself</code>.
-So either way what do we mean here? --we hang the telephone, the telephone hangs itself?
+Now also, with making a telephone call, we say <code>電話をかける</code>, which is making a telephone call, or <code>電話がかかる</code>, which means receiving a telephone call — <code>the telephone hangs itself</code>.
+So either way what do we mean here? —we hang the telephone, the telephone hangs itself?

 It's nothing to do with the technological metaphor in the English expression <code>hang up</code>.